OpenEnergyDashboard/DesignDocs/baseline/baseline.md

 - The view takes up space/time.
 For meters, the two views are about 26% of the size of readings.
 Not huge but some disk space.
 It will likely take a comparable amount of extra time to refresh the reading views if a baseline one is added.
 - OED may decide to use views, which become larger, for time-varying conversions to speed them up.
 If so, then OED may decide to do it here too.
 Group views have the issues noted above for hourly/daily so they will likely depend on the decision on how to do them.

+### Ranges

+It is unclear that limiting the baseline ranges to full hours or days would speed up the processing given that readings can begin and end at any time.
+It is unclear that this restriction would cause any sites issues but it is not included at this time.
+It would only be added if it was of sufficient time savings during requests.

 ## Implementation

 There are two large aspects associated with the changes: